peter1357908/cosc-60-final-project/doc/Protocol.md

   `File Size` is the size of the file in bytes (originally number of fragments).

-  This message must be from a child node to its bootstrapping node.
+  This message must be from a childnode to its bootstrapping node.

   (When a supernode offers a new file, all it has to do is update its local-DHT; it should not send any `Post` messages)